martintama/domain-checker/README.md

 > [!IMPORTANT]
 > Terraform code needs to create new IAM roles for Lambda functions.
 Thus, AWS `PowerUserAccess` role is insufficient - you'll need administrative privileges.

+##### Statefile
+Terraform is configured to store the state in a S3 bucket.
+To do so, rename the `tf/backend-config.hcl.template` file to `tf/backend-config.hcl` (remove the `.template` suffix), and point to a bucket that already exists.

+The role for AWS must have the following IAM permissions on the bucket:
+- `s3:ListBucket` on `arn:aws:s3:::mybucket`.
+At a minimum, this must be able to list the path where the state is stored.
+- `s3:GetObject` on `arn:aws:s3:::mybucket/path/to/my/key` and `arn:aws:s3:::mybucket/path/to/my/key.tflock` (lockfile)
+- `s3:PutObject` on `arn:aws:s3:::mybucket/path/to/my/key` and `arn:aws:s3:::mybucket/path/to/my/key.tflock` (lockfile)

+Please refer to the S3 backend [documentation](https://developer.hashicorp.com/terraform/language/backend/s3#s3-bucket-permissions) for more details.

 #### Deployment